sipstack/www/src_content/resources/knowledge-base/general/SIPSTACK-glossary/content.md

 [**Message SSID**](https://www.sipstack.com/resources/knowledge-base/text-messaging/what-is-a-message-ssid)
 Every message successfully created by SIPSTACK API generates a unique SSID.
 The SSID is a 34-character string.
 [**Partners**](https://www.sipstack.com/products/smart-cnam#faqs)
-Partners are typically telecom related entities that integrate Smart CNAM into their call flows.
+Partners are typically telecom related entities that create an account with SIPSTACK and integrate our products into their call flows.
 [**Region**](https://www.sipstack.com/resources/docs/smart-cnam)
 Region describes the following information of the incoming caller when using the Regional lookup tool in Smart CNAM: city, region (province/territory/state) and country.
 [**SIPSTACK Cookie Policy**](https://www.sipstack.com/legal/privacy)